• Skip to primary navigation

 Baking the Buns & Glaze

 • In the morning, remove the buns from the fridge and remove the plastic wrap.
-Brush the buns with an additional 1 tbsp of melted vegan butter prior to baking.
+Brush the buns with an additional 1 tablespoon of melted vegan butter prior to baking.
 Preheat the oven to 350F.

 • Bake the buns for 35-40 minutes until the tops are beginning to brown.